 What could I start improving in myself that very day?
 It was time to put my money where my mouth was – literally.

 Almost immediately I identified one of my worst habits: cussing, as the country and western songs my parents listened to would call it.
-Cussing was one bad, bad habit that I could drop for the better.
+Cussing was one bad, bad habit I could drop for the better.

 And if I’m “wise” enough to give you advice everyday, why don’t I take some of my own?

-So it was that day, during a tough workout on a wooded trail at 8:30 in the morning that I finally decided to stop swearing for good.
+So it was that day, during a tough workout on a wooded trail at 8:30 in the morning I finally decided to stop swearing for good.

 But how long would it take?
 As legend has it (and I say that because I haven’t actually read any research to support this belief), you need 21-days to create a new, good habit.
 I still remember hearing a coach tell our gym class that “fact” back in 1989.